The reason for the Crimean War. Crimean War

 The reason for the war and its beginning

-The course of the war and the main stages
+Progress of the war and main stages

 Battle of Sinop (November 1853)

-The battle took place in the harbor of the city of Sinop in the Crimea.
+The battle took place in the harbor of the city of Sinop in Crimea.
 The Russian fleet under the command of Nakhimov completely defeated the Turkish fleet of Osman Pasha.
 This battle was perhaps the last major world battle on sailing ships.
-This victory significantly raised the morale of the Russian army and gave hope for an early victory in the war.
+This victory significantly raised the morale of the Russian army and inspired hope for an early victory in the war.

 Map of the Sinopo naval battle November 18, 1853